amanzi/amanzi/test_suites/verification/flow/saturated/steady-state/linear_flux_head_1d/amanzi_linear_flux_head_1d.rst

 Results and Comparison
 ----------------------
-The discretization is exact for linear solutions, and it is clear in the figure that Amanzi has reproduced the exact solution.
+The discretization is exact for linear solutions, and it is clear in the figure that *Amanzi* has reproduced the exact solution inside the computationla domain.
+On the boundary the observation is taken form nearby cell.
+This will be fixed in the future.

 .. plot:: amanzi_linear_flux_head_1d.py
    :align: center